BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/declaring_a_variable.md

 }
 ```

+{% hint style="info" %}
-> #### Hint::Declare a variable before using it
+**Declare a variable before using it**

->
->  You must declare a variable before it can be used.
+You must declare a variable before it can be used.
 This is a rule for many programming languages but not for all.
 Some programming languages will automatically create variables as they are used.
+{% endhint %}

-While the code below is perfect working code, you will not often see it being written by a more experienced programmer:
+While the code below is working perfectly, you will not often see it being written like this by a more experienced programmer.

 ```java
 public static void main(String[] args) {